Your guide to open-end coding of customer surveys

 ‘Coding’ or ‘tagging’ each response with one or more codes helps capture what the response is about, and in turn, summarise the results of the entire survey effectively.

 If we compare coding to NLP methods for analyzing text, in some cases coding can be similar to text categorization and in others to keyword extraction.
 Next, let’s look at coding and the different methodologies in more detail.
 We often refer to how to perform the task manually, but if you are looking at using an automatic solution, this knowledge will help you understand what matters and how to choose an approach that’s effective.
+Watch the video below to see how automated coding of open ended questions in action:

 What is a coding frame?